ydahal1/ydahal1/jokes.md

-What is the tallest building in the world?
-The library – it’s got the most stories!
+I was wondering why the frisbee was getting bigger, then it hit me.

 [
-Sat Jul  4 00:48:07 UTC 2026
+Sun Jul  5 00:52:51 UTC 2026
  ]